 Do not use in patients with hypersensitivity to midostaurin or its excipients.
 Hypersensitivity reactions have included anaphylactic shock, dyspnea, flushing, chest pain, and angioed…

 *Limitations apply.
 This offer is only available to patients with private insurance.
-The program is not available for patients that are enrolled in Medicare, Medicaid, or any other federal or state health care program.
+The program is not available for patients who are enrolled in Medicare, Medicaid, or any other federal or state health care program.
 Novartis reserves the right to rescind, revoke, or amend this program without notice.
-For full Terms and Conditions, visit CoPay.NovartisOncology.com or call 1-877-577-7756.
+For full Terms and Conditions, visit Copay.NovartisOncology.com or call 1-877-577-7756.

-Encourage your patients to find out if they are eligible to enroll in the Universal Co-pay Program by visiting CoPay.NovartisOncology.com or calling 1-877-577-7756.
+Encourage your patients to find out if they are eligible to enroll in the Novartis Oncology Universal Co-pay Program by visiting Copay.NovartisOncology.com or calling 1-877-577-7756.

 INDICATION for RYDAPT® (midostaurin) capsules

 RYDAPT is indicated, in combination with standard cytarabine and daunorubicin induction and cytarabine consolidation chemotherapy, for the treatment of adult patients with newly diagnosed acute myeloid leukemia (AML) who are FLT3 mutation–positive, as detected by an FDA-approved test.

 Limitations of Use

 RYDAPT is not indicated as a single-agent induction therapy for the treatment of patients with AML.